 - The state of Nevada has worked hard to make its trust laws flexible to handle different situations including dynasty trusts, directed trusts, and more.

 - Trust structures need time, and there need to be additional motives, such as a more comprehensive review of the estate plan or asset protection.

 - Decisions motivated by taxation will catch the eye of the tax authorities.

 Cases such as Fielding v.
 Commissioner often make grantors and trustees reevaluate their trust protections.
 Decanting your trust may be the best option to ensure its operating in the most beneficial way possible.

-Greg Crawford, President of Alliance Trust Company, is a trust migration and decanting expert located in Nevada.
+Alliance Trust Company is a trust migration and decanting expert located in Nevada.
 With some of the most favorable tax and protection laws in the world, Nevada is a highly advantageous situs to administer your trust.

-Greg and his team are ready to help you ensure your assets are protected in every possible way.
+The Alliance team is ready to help you ensure your assets are protected in every possible way.